iwanders/betula/README.md

 - `UiSupport` that allows registering new nodes.
 - `Editor`, an `eframe::App` that can be instantiated.
 - `UiNode` implementation for `betula_common` and `betula_core`.
+- Also provides ui support for the nodes from `betula_core`.

 ## betula_demo
 - Application that instantiates an editor with all nodes that exist in the workspace.

+## betula_std
+A collection of standard nodes.

+### Nodes
+  - `ParallelNode`: A node that executes all children and determines status based on their return.
+  - `TimeNode`: Write the unix time to a blackboard as `f64`.
+  - `DelayNode`: Delays execution of the child node with the specified interval.

 ## betula_enigo
 Betula node for [enigo](https://github.com/enigo-rs/enigo): `Cross platform input simulation in Rust`.